Associate Professor, Faculty of Engineering - Electrical & Computer Engineering Dept

 Area of Study / Keywords

 Control Systems Reinforcement Learning Power Electronics Building Systems Theoretical Biology

 Zhan Shu received his B.Eng. degree in Automation from Huazhong University of Science and Technology in 2003, and the Ph.D. degree in Control Engineering from The University of Hong Kong in 2008 under the supervision of Prof. James Lam.
 For his doctoral research, he received the award for Outstanding Research Postgraduate Student of the University of Hong Kong.

 He is a Senior Member of IEEE, Member of IET, and an invited reviewer of Mathematical Review of the American Mathematical Society.
-He serves as an Associate Editor for Mathematical Problems in Engineering, Asian Journal of Control, Journal of The Franklin Institute, Proc.
-IMechE, Part I: Journal of Systems and Control Engineering, IET Electronics Letters, IET Control Theory and Applications, and a member of the IEEE Control Systems Society Conference Editorial Board.
+In addition, he serves as an Associate Editor for Mathematical Problems in Engineering, Asian Journal of Control, Journal of The Franklin Institute, Proc.
+IMechE, Part I: Journal of Systems and Control Engineering, IET Electronics Letters, IET Control Theory and Applications, IEEE Transactions on Automatic Control, and a member of the IEEE Control Systems Society Conference Editorial Board.

 My primary research area is control systems, involving both theory and application.
 In particular, I am interested in connected/networked systems and related cyber-physical fusion.
-At the heart of my research is to develop theories, tools, and methods to address the challenges arising from the connection of physical entities and to unlock the power of cyber-physical fusion.
+At the heart of my research are developing theories, tools, and methods to address the challenges arising from the connection of physical entities and unlocking the power of cyber-physical fusion.
 My current research interests include, but are not limited to,